Oxford Labour Monitoring

 ![]() | Parent, Patient and Public Involvement (PPPI) Co-Lead |

 The Signal Processing and Monitoring (SPaM) in Labour workshop is a bi-annual event, held since 2015.
 It is an exciting initiative to bring together experts in labour monitoring and fetal heart rate analysis to critically review and discuss current issues such as: new technology; comprehensive digital databases; statistical analysis; classification; clinical practice, fetal physiology and challenges.
-You can find more information about the workshop here.
-And bare in mind the next workshop is shaping to be in June/July 2024, likely location - Italy.
-Details to come.
+Our team regularly attends and presents at these meetings.

 SPOTLIGHT: HOw we LISTEN TO A BABY'S HEARTBEAT